 Spot Pet Insurance Discounts

-Spot offers four pet insurance discounts to help reduce premiums.
-The company provides a 10% multiple pet discount when you insure more than one pet under the same policy.
-Additional savings are available through AAA membership, Blue365 wellness programs and employee benefits at participating companies.
+Spot offers four pet insurance discounts.
+The insurer provides a 10% multi-pet discount for policyholders who insure more than one pet under the same policy.
+Additional discounts are available through AAA membership, Blue365 wellness programs and employee benefits at participating companies.

 Association member benefit | 10% | American Automobile Association (AAA) member |